april-tools/cirkit/notebooks/README.md

 # Suggested Path through Notebooks

-While you can explore the notebooks in any order, we recommend you start from [learning a circuit](learning-a-circuit.ipynb) and proceed as in the graph below.
+While you can explore the notebooks in any order, we recommend you start from the **learning-a-circuit.ipynb** notebook, and proceed as in the graph below.

 ```mermaid
 graph TD;